Brazil fans greet team after World Cup knockout

-RIO DE JANEIRO (Reuters) - Members of Brazil’s soccer team, which was knocked out of the 2018 World Cup, were applauded by fans greeting the club’s arrival at Rio de Janeiro’s international airport on Sunday.
+RIO DE JANEIRO (Reuters) - Members of Brazil’s national team, which was knocked out of the 2018 World Cup, were applauded by fans greeting their arrival at Rio de Janeiro’s international airport on Sunday.

 Five-time champion Brazil lost to Belgium 2-1 on Friday in Kazan, Russia.